Your browser is no longer supported

 Teaching & Research Interests

-Pam McCarroll joined the faculty at Emmanuel College in 2016 as an Associate Professor of Practical Theology.
-She came to Emmanuel after teaching in the area of pastoral theology for eight years at our sister institution Knox College and, prior to that, serving as a Supervisor-Educator at hospitals in Toronto and Hamilton.
-Pam’s major research and teachings have focussed on the lived experience and possibility of hope in contexts of suffering.
+Pamela McCarroll serves as the Jane and Geoffrey Martin Chair in Practical Theology.
+She joined the faculty at Emmanuel College in 2016 after teaching in the area of pastoral theology for several years at Knox College and, before that, serving as a Spiritual Care Educator and Director at hospitals in Toronto and Hamilton.
+Pam’s major research and teaching areas focus on the lived experience and possibility of hope in contexts of suffering.
 She is concerned with the intersections of suffering and hope in shaping healing practices and life together as communities and global citizens.
-Lately, her research is focusing more on the climate crisis and practical theology and she is offering leadership in the field in this area.
-She is also teaching, researching and publishing on inter-religious spiritual care and chaplaincy.
-Pam has also published in the area of spirituality and health, inter-religious spiritual care education, and methodology in practical theology.
+Lately, her research focuses on the climate crisis and practical theology.
+She is recognized for her leadership in the field.
+She also teaches and publishes on inter-religious spiritual care and chaplaincy, spirituality and health, inter-religious spiritual care education and methodology in practical theology.

 Books, edited volumes & special issues